SAKryukov/dotnet-solution-structure/articles/article0.2.md

 The only tricky problem is this: how to call the constructor in XAML?

 Fortunately, .NET already has a predefined facility for doing such things: `System.Windows.Data.ObjectDataProvider`.
 This is a wrapper for arbitrary objects.
-It can be used to call a constuctor indirectly, through reflection.
+It can be used to call a constructor indirectly, through reflection.
 It has the `IList` property `ConstructorParameters`.
 And the collection properties are quite accessible through XAML.
 We can add all the objects to pass to the constructor one by one, and a `ObjectDataProvider` instance will use them the call the constructor.

 Let's design the method used to obtain the instance of the data class wrapped by `ObjectDataProvider`.